Buildooor Research Brief -- March 2026

 The operational pattern is to convert lifecycle announcements into backlog events.
 Every deprecation notice should trigger three parallel tracks: migration implementation, pricing review, and customer communication.
 If your margin model depends on a soon-to-retire endpoint, that is not a technical issue alone; it is a pricing and positioning issue.
 If your core UX mirrors a new platform release, that is not a roadmap coincidence; it is a revenue risk signal.

-This is where many operators misread the market.
+Many operators misread the market at exactly this junction.
 They spend months refining features while ignoring upstream lifecycle telemetry, then experience sudden churn as users can get 80-90% of the value natively.
 The correct stance is proactive: design migration-ready abstractions, measure feature substitutability continuously, and pre-announce upgrades that reposition the offer around outcomes rather than around specific model hooks.

 7. The Agent Harness Layer Is Where Durability Reappears